 Four other Psalms explicitly have content about stringed instruments, but their content is later in the Psalm (Ps.
 49:4; 57:8; 68:25; 81:2).
 The Spirit, therefore, has inspired explicit mentions of information about stringed instruments in 12 such Psalms!

 By striking contrast, none of the 55 Psalms explicitly directed to the chief musician have content about wind or percussion instruments at the beginning of the Psalm.
-Four of the 55 Psalms do have later content in them about wind (Ps.
+Three of the 55 Psalms do have later content in them about wind (Ps.
 47:5; 81:3) and percussion instruments (Ps.
 68:25; 81:2).

 The Spirit has thus inspired content about stringed instruments in four times as many such Psalms (12 total) compared to content about wind or percussion instruments (3 total for both wind and percussion instruments)!
 This far greater proportion stresses the comparative importance of stringed instruments above wind and percussion instruments.